heades/blog/markdown/Graded-History.md

 ## Graded Monads

+- 2003: [The marriage of effects and monads](http://homepages.inf.ed.ac.uk/wadler/papers/effectstocl/effectstocl.pdf) by Wadler and Thiemann
 - 2007: [New approach to Arakelov geometry](https://arxiv.org/abs/0704.2030) by Nikolai Durov
 - 2007: [Graded monads and rings of polynomials](http://www.mathnet.ru/links/da6af8ece6368cfa9dc70a1c3864b3f8/znsl58.pdf) by A. L. Smirnov
 - 2008: [Graded monads and rings of polynomials](https://link.springer.com/article/10.1007/s10958-008-9013-7) by A. L. Smirnov